dianixn/Achieving-Robust-Channel-Estimation-Neural-Networks-by-Designed-Training-Data/README.md

 %% File +Training has

-		ResNN_pilot_regression to train the ReEsNet and InterpolateNet.
+		ResNN_pilot_regression to train the InterpolateNet and SimpleNet for default pilot pattern.
-		Training_hybrid_channelformer to train online Channelformer.
+  		ResNN_pilot_regression_Alternative to train the InterpolateNet and SimpleNet for alternative pilot pattern.
-		Training_hybrid_offline to train offline Channelformer.
+		Training_hybrid_offline to train Channelformer.
-		Training_Transformer to train TR structure.
+  		Training_hybrid_offline_Alternative to train Channelformer for alternative pilot pattern.
-		Online_training offer a chance to train the neural network with sufficient samples, to adjust these samples with 10 epoch.

 %% File +parameter has